I knew when I found this outdated and disgusting antique bed on Facebook Marketplace (for $50!) that I HAD to have it.

 After partially driving in a row of tacks I went back and hammered the tacks all the way in.
 We didn’t put them all the way in at first in case we had to pull them out and adjust the spacing.

-Also, they tended to move around and bend when we were hammering them in, so it best to use gentle taps with your hammer.
+The tacks tended to move around and bend when we were hammering them in.
+It best to use gentle taps with your hammer.
 Don’t try to drive them in with one or two hard blows, it’s only going to break the head of your tack.

 This step would have taken me MUCH longer, but thankfully, my husband helped me.
 One of us would fold the fabric and hold it down, while the other place the tack and hammered it in.
 It made the whole process go much faster!